Sea mine protection of ships and submarines

-- Systems suitable for the smallest vessel to aircraft carrier
+- Degaussing systems suitable from the smallest vessel to aircraft carrier, as well as submarines

 - Turnkey capacity including system design, equipment delivery and proof trials